 All Souls Episcopal Cathedral (9 Swan St., Biltmore Village), completed in 1896 (with a 1954 addition) is one of the most striking church buildings in the South.
 It was designed by Biltmore House architect Richard Morris Hunt in the Romanesque Revival style, inspired by abbey churches in Northern England.
 It features the short nave of the Greek cross rather than the long nave of the Latin cross.
 Hunt used the rough pebbledash (small stones imbedded in stucco) exterior he had used in other Biltmore Estate buildings, but here he set it off with dark red brick quoins and buttresses below dominating red-tile roofs.

-Basilica of St. Lawrence (97 Haywood St.), completed in 1909, is a masterpiece of Spanish Baroque Revival architecture.
+Basilica of St. Lawrence (97 Haywood St., Downtown Asheville), completed in 1909, is a masterpiece of Spanish Baroque Revival architecture.
 It is the creation of engineer-architect Rafael Guastavino (1842-1908), who came to the U.S. from Barcelona in 1881.
 He developed and enhanced a Catalonian style of fireproof construction with self-supporting vaulted dome roofs using courses of lightweight tiles fastened with Portland cement.
 His company constructed more than 1,000 buildings in the U.S., including Grand Central Terminal, Grant’s Tomb and the Cathedral of St. John the Divine in New York and the Boston Public Library.
 In the 1890s, Guastavino worked briefly on the Biltmore Estate and then, in association with Richard Sharp Smith, designed and built the St. Lawrence Basilica.
 No wood or steel is used in building.
 The Basilica has a granite base and walls of brick with terra cotta inserts, topped by a self-supporting 58-by-82-foot oval dome.
 Floors are tile.
 Twin towers at the front, originally roofed with tile, are now covered in copper.
 Guastavino is buried in the church.
-Self-guided and guided tours of the Basilica are available – see the website for details.
-Note that there are plans for a new hotel across the street from the Basilica.
+Self-guided and guided tours of the Basilica are available.

-Citizen-Times Building (14 O. Henry Ave.,), completed in 1939, was designed in the International style by Asheville architect Anthony Lord, a founder of Six Associates.
+Citizen-Times Building (14 O. Henry Ave.,Downtown Asheville), completed in 1939, was designed in the International style by Asheville architect Anthony Lord, a founder of Six Associates.
 The ink-stained wretches of Asheville’s only remaining daily newspaper (now owned by Gannett) work in this four-story building, with limestone relieved by small glass-block windows.
 Printing and production of the paper was moved to a plant near Enka and then to Greenville, S.C.
 Gannett sold the building in 2018 and then leased back part of it for newspaper offices.

 Eagles Building (73 Broadway St., now WCQS Radio/Blue Ridge Public Radio, Downtown Asheville), completed in 1914, is a three-story brick and limestone building designed in a Neo-Classical style by Richard Sharp Smith for the Fraternal Order of Eagles.
 It was rehabbed and the original facade restored by Patti Glazer of Glazer Architects of Asheville.
 Local public radio station WCQS occupies the first floor, with offices and apartments on upper levels.

-Flatiron Building (10-20 Battery Park Ave.), completed in 1926, gets our vote as one of the most charming buildings in Asheville, though it’s hardly the most original, as most cities have a wedge-shaped building similar to this one.
-Designed by Asheville architect Albert C. Wirth in the Neoclassical style, the eight-story building has long been home to local physicians and dentists (the author’s pediatrician had offices here).
+Flatiron Building (10-20 Battery Park Ave., Downtown Asheville), completed in 1926, gets our vote as one of the most charming buildings in Asheville, though it’s hardly the most original, as most cities have a wedge-shaped building similar to this one.
+Designed by Asheville architect Albert C. Wirth in the Neo-Classical style, the eight-story building has long been home to local physicians and dentists (the author’s pediatrician had offices here).
 The elevator in the Flatiron Building still has a real, live operator.
 Also look for the flatiron sculpture nearby on Asheville’s Urban Trail.
 There are plans afoot to turn the Flatiron Building into a hotel.